 Thankfully, most don’t.
 But it’s a fear.
-This sense that the animals could discover something fairly obvious to you by now.
-They could discover that they are free.
+This sense that the animals could discover something fairly apparent to you by now.
+They could find that they are free.

 It’s said that when captive elephants are young, their trainers tie them to big chains.
 Those chains won’t go anywhere when they move them.
-They spend their young years learning “when I am tied up, I can kick all I want, I’m not going anywhere”.
-It’s also said that when they are older, they don’t need big chains to hold them.
+They spend their young years learning, “When I am tied up, I can kick all I want; I’m not going anywhere.”
+It’s also said that they don’t need big chains to hold them when they are older.
 A rope tied to a small post will do.
 They don’t know they are free.

 I don’t want my animals to learn they are free.
 People who raise farm animals often suggest getting rid of an animal who knows they are free; It’s contagious.